influxdata/influxdb-client-js/influxdb-client-apis.patchorganizationrequest.description.md

 ## PatchOrganizationRequest.description property

-New description to set on the organization
+The description of the organization.

 <b>Signature:</b>